 10 Snack Foods Originally Sold as Medicines

-There was a time when you could have subsisted on graham crackers, Coca-Cola and Goo-Goo Clusters and called it a healthy diet.
-In fact, a lot of foods and beverages we consider snack items today, like the 10 below, were once marketed as medicines or tonics to a gullible public.
+There was a time when you could have subsisted on graham crackers, Moxie and Goo-Goo Clusters and called it a healthy diet.
+In fact, a lot of foods and beverages we consider snack items today were once marketed as medicines or tonics to a gullible public.

 1. Coca-Cola.
 The original intent of Coca-Cola, as you probably know, was a health drink.
 Created by John Pemberton, it was sold for five cents at soda fountains (a dollar or so in today's money) because people thought carbonated beverages would increase their wellness.
 Pemberton's company also sold Pemberton's Indian Queen Hair Dye and Pemberton's Globe Flower Cough Syrup.

 2. Graham Crackers were invented in 1829 by Reverend Sylvester Graham, who felt the bland food was a perfect prescription for those prone to excessive amounts of "self-abuse."
 Apparently dry crackers would bore the sexual appetite right out of you.

 3. Corn Flakes.
 OK, it might be a stretch to call corn flakes a snack food, but I'm sure I'm not alone in downing a bowl of cereal when I want a little something.
 Will Keith Kellogg was looking for something to improve the diet of hospital patients and decided that corn flakes were a great bread substitute that helped digestion.

 4. Goo-Goo Clusters, during the Great Depression, were marketed to consumers as a "nourishing lunch for a nickel."
 Sure, I employ that theory on candy all of the time: peanuts are protein, chocolate has calcium, marshmallow has ... marshmallow.